Vantsis/lab01/README.md

 ```

 ## Automatic testing
-Every commit pushed is automatically tested, by running the above commands on a virtual machine.
+Every commit pushed is automatically tested, by running the above commands on a virtual machine..
-To view the test results, click on the "Actions" tab and you will see the list of commits.
+To view the test results, click on the "Actions" tab and you will see the list of commits..
-Next to each commit there will be a red x if the test fails, or a green tick, if it passes.
+Next to each commit there will be a red x if the test fails, or a green tick, if it passes..
 Click on a commit name and then "Autograding", on the left.
 You can then expand the logs (little ">"s in the dark area of thw window) to view the error messages.

 ## Notes